henrysky/astroNN/docs/source/gaia_dr2_special.rst

 .. image:: gaia_dr2/fakemag.png

-Neural Network trained on Anderson2017 parallax constantly predicted an almost constant offset with very small uncertainty to the ground truth (Anderson2017) on the star 2M16363993+3654060. astroNN agreed pretty well with APOGEE_distances BPG_dist50.
+Neural Network trained on Anderson2017 parallax constantly predicted an almost constant offset with very small uncertainty to the ground truth (Anderson2017) on the star with APOGEE_ID `2M16363993+3654060`. astroNN agreed pretty well with APOGEE_distances BPG_dist50.
 Seems like Gaia/Anderson2017 are the one which is far off.

 I have to emphasise that the neural network is trained on the parallax from Anderson2017 which is improved parallax